jescacena/cs-netlify/_posts/2020-01-30-ReactJS---Typechecking-with-PropTypes.markdown

 >Note: React.PropTypes has moved into a different package since React v15.5.
 Please use the prop-types library instead.

 **PropTypes exports a range of validators that can be used to make sure the data you receive is valid**.
-In this example, we’re using *PropTypes.string*.
+In this example, we're using *PropTypes.string*.
 When an invalid value is provided for a prop, a **warning will be shown in the JavaScript console**.
 For performance reasons, *propTypes is only checked in development mode*.

 #### PropTypes
 Here is an example documenting the different validators provided: